tcveatch/tg/README.md

 # tg
 Translation graphs

-For details, read the Wiki.
+For details, read the Wiki at github.com/tcveatch/tg